yeslogic/prince-docs/docs/javascript.md

 These load events can be captured by setting the `onload` attribute on the `body` element in HTML documents, or by setting the `window.onload` property or calling [`window.addEventListener`](js-support.md#window.addEventListener).

 When document conversion has finished, Prince will fire the `complete` event on the `Prince` object.
-This event can be captured by calling [`Prince.addEventListener`](js-support.md#window.Prince.addEventListener), and is useful for logging document statistics.
+This event can be captured by calling [`Prince.addEventListener`](js-support.md#window.Prince.addEventListener), or by setting the [`Prince.oncomplete`](js-support.md#window.Prince.oncomplete) property, and is useful for logging document statistics.

 Prince also offers the possibility to register the function [`Prince.registerPostLayoutFunc(func)`](js-support.md#window.Prince.registerPostLayoutFunc) after layout has finished for possibly triggering a new layout - see [The Prince Object](#the-prince-object) for more details.